NekoJonez/Bulk-Image-Metadata-Removal/README.md

 # Bulk-Image-Metadata-Removal
-A simple Windows tool to remove all metadata from images in a folder in bulk.
+A simple Windows tool to remove all metadata from images in a folder in bulk, locally.